ant-caor/codriver/README.md

 Where drivers can manage smart deliveries.

+Codriver helps drivers to manage their active, unactive, and finished (delivered or undelivered) deliveries.

+It is really easy to use, with only 3 screens we can:

+- Manage active and pending deliveries on the Home screen.
+- See the details of a delivery in the Delivery details screen.
+- See delivered deliveries on the Delivered deliveries screen.

+Probably as a driver you will use Codriver in places with a slow or non-existent internet connection, this is why with Codriver you can see your deliveries information being offline as it persists this information.

 ## Setting up the environment

 This project is powered by React Native.
 To run this you need to follow the environment setup instructions.
 You can find them here: